DanielF2002/PHP_team18/README.md

 ### Feature 8

-Admin menu management.
+Admin feedback management.
 A page for admin, includes query, search, delete, and modify a table.

 ### Feature 9

-Menu presention.
-A page for user to read the menu, includes a table, and database interaction.
+Menu page for customer.
+- **Table** for customer to read menu items from database table xingxing_menuItems.
+- **Filter** the database table xingxing_menuItems by category.

 ### Feature 10

-Admin menu management.
-A page for admin to query, search, delete, and modify a table..
+Menu management for admin.
+- **Table** for admin to read, update, delete the the menu items from database table xingxing_menuItems.
+- **Form** for admin to insert menu items.

 ### Feature 11

-Menu search.
-A page for user to filter the database by keyword.
+Menu search for admin in menu management page.

 ---